MILR: Improving Multimodal Image Generation via Test-Time Latent Reasoning: Method

 \subsubsection{Multi-Modal Latent Reasoning}

 Rather than searching over discrete image and text tokens, we propose searching in the unified latent vector space, that is, searching over their continuous vector representations.
 As in MUG, these vectors correspond to the intermediate model outputs at respective token positions.
-They lie in a vector space that encodes both image and text tokens, offering a unified view of visual and textual reasoning and facilitating cross-modal reasoning (see Figure~\ref{fig:framework}).
+They lie in a vector space that encodes both image and text tokens, offering a unified view of visual and textual reasoning\footnote{We refer to “reasoning” as iterative updates in the latent space rather than text-based chain-of-thought.} and facilitating cross-modal reasoning (see Figure~\ref{fig:framework}).

 Formally, denoting the latent representations of image and text tokens by $\vz^{(v)}=z^{(v)}_{1:N}$ and $\vz^{(t)}=z^{(t)}_{1:M}$, respectively, where $z^{(v)}, z^{(t)}\in\mathbb{R}^{d}$ are the outputs from the same Transformer layer and thus lie in a shared $d$-dimensional vector space, we can rewrite~\Eqref{eq: explicit_reasoning} as: